pauloevpr/famcash/README.md

     - loading indicators
         - only displays if it takes longer than 100ms, then shows for at least 300ms
     - error handling
+- Fix: auth: session expiration should auto extend as requests come in
 - all pages dont handle empty state
 - all forms dont use useSubmission for error handling, loading indicator, prevent concurrency
 - TBD: should we delete the idb database on logout?